 Note that the Spanish and Portuguese language tutoring that has been taking place at the residential colleges is no longer available.
 These services will now be provided jointly by Kate and Kathryn.

 If you have questions about our new language sessions, please contact Sylvia Zetterstrand, Associate Director of the Spanish Language Program.
 We hope you will take advantage of this valuable opportunity.

-Kate Reed is a junior in the History Department, with certificates in Latin American Studies and Spanish.
+Kate Reed is a senior in the History Department, with certificates in Latin American Studies and Spanish.
 At Princeton, she helps run daily English as a Second Language classes for Spanish-speakers in Trenton, works with Princeton University Language Project to provide free translations to non-profits, and is involved with several other projects related to language education and immigration in the Princeton area—most recently, helping teach an adapted Princeton history class to ESL students at a local high school.
-She has worked in both Mexico and Costa Rica, and will be headed back to Mexico this summer for thesis research.
+She has worked in both Mexico and Costa Rica.
 Feel free to reach out for help with Spanish or Portuguese, or just to chat!